What is your thesis topic or research interest?

 It would have to be starting my research.
 It’s exciting to work on an object that no one else has analysed.

-What do you see yourself doing upon completion of your PhD?
+What do you see yourself doing upon completion of your Honours?

-Like most PhD students, I’d love to get a postdoc position but I also love science communication.
-I’m hoping I can become a hybrid that gets to work in both areas of science.
+I am hoping to get into (and complete) a PhD program where I can explore my interests and like most PhD students, I’d love to get a postdoc position.
+Aside from this, I also love science communication so I’m hoping I can become a hybrid that gets to work in both areas of science.

 Why would you recommend Mt Stromlo to others?